-This course develops skills sought by employers, focusing on current ways of working in business.
-Its practical element means you apply your learning to the real world of work.
+This course has been developed in consultation with relevant industry forums, past students and external academic experts.
+It focuses on current ways of working in business and the skills employers seek.
+The practical element enables you to apply your learning to the real world of work.

-Level 4 is taught in year 1 and provides you with key foundation knowledge of the marketing environment, organisations and entrepreneurship.
-You will be introduced to marketing principles and management of marketing information.
-You will be able to describe and structure business and marketing problems.
-Level 5 starts during the third teaching block of Year 1, after the successful completion of Level 4.
-At this point in the summer term, you will develop your understanding of consumer behaviour and market research, via the marketing insights module, and marketing metrics.
+The course has three levels of study (4, 5 and 6).
+Level 4 is taught in Year 1, and provides you with foundation knowledge of the marketing environment, organisations and entrepreneurship.
+You will be introduced to marketing principles and the management of marketing information, learning to describe and structure business and marketing problems.
+Level 5 starts during Year 1, where you develop your understanding of consumer behaviour and market research, via the marketing insights and marketing metrics modules.

-Your Level 5 studies will then continue at the start of Year 2 and develops your problem-solving and decision-making skills.
-It examines vital aspects of marketing strategy and planning, as well as communications and advertising before starting your placement option.
-During Year 2, you will choose between a work placement in an organisation (we will provide support and where possible you will be paid) or a period of study abroad at one of our partner institutions, located all over the world.
-Alternatively, you may start a new business (with support from us) or take a research work placement – suitable if you are considering an academic career.
+In Year 2, level 5 studies continue, developing problem-solving and decision-making skills.
+You will examine vital aspects of marketing strategy and planning, communications and advertising.
+Then you will choose between a work placement in an organisation (supported by us, paid where possible) or a period of overseas study.
+Alternatively, you may start a business (with support from us) or take a research work placement – suitable if you are considering an academic career.

-After your placement option, you will return for the third year, studying Level 6.
-Level 6 develops your critical understanding of, and your ability to contribute to, longer-term marketing and advertising strategy.
-You will consolidate your learning via two capstone projects, undertaken for organisations, relating theory to practice.
+After your placement option, you will return for Year 3, studying level 6.
+You will develop your critical understanding of, and your ability to contribute to, long-term marketing and advertising strategy.
+You will consolidate your learning via two practical capstone projects, undertaken for organisations.

 This course makes the best use of your time.
-In Year 1, the summer term will last until mid-July, not June.
+In Year 1, the summer term lasts until mid-July, not June.
 In Year 2 the work/research placement, study overseas or business start-up is between January and July (or later if wished).
-You will graduate at the same time as those choosing traditional degrees, but with greater learning and hands-on business experience.
+You will graduate at the same time as those choosing traditional degrees, but with greater learning and business experience.

 Please note that this is an indicative list of modules and is not intended as a definitive list.